The Shape of Learning Curves: a Review: Well-Behaved Learning Curves

 \subsection{Power Laws and Eye-balling Deep Net Results}

 Studies of learning curves of deep neural networks mostly claim to find power-law behavior.
 However, initial works offer no quantitative comparisons to other parametric forms and only consider plots of the results, calling into question the reliability of such claims.
-Later contributions find power-law behavior over many orders of magnitude of data, offering substantially stronger empirical evidence.
+Later contributions find power-law behavior over many orders of magnitude of data, offering somewhat stronger empirical evidence.

-Sun et al. \cite{Sun2017} state that their mAP$@$ performance on a large-scale internal Google image dataset increases logarithmically in dataset size.
+Sun et al. \cite{Sun2017} state that their mean average precision performance on a large-scale internal Google image dataset increases logarithmically in dataset size.
 This claim is called into question by \cite{Hestness2017} and we would agree: there seems to be little reason to believe this increase follows a logarithm.
-Like for \cite{Singh2005}, who also found that the logarithm fit well, one should anyway remark that the performance in terms of mAP$@$ is always bounded from above and therefore the log model should eventually break.
+Like for \cite{Singh2005}, that also finds that the logarithm fit well, one should remark that the performance in terms of mean average precision is always bounded from above and therefore the log model should eventually break.
 As opposed to \cite{Sun2017}, \cite{Joulin2016} does observe diminishing returns in a similar large-scale setting. \cite{Mahajan2018} also studies large-scale image classification and find learning curves that level off more clearly in terms of accuracy over orders of magnitudes.
 They presume that this is due to the maximum accuracy being reached, but note that this cannot explain the observations on all datasets.
 In the absence of any quantitative analysis, these results are possibly not more than suggestive of power-law behavior.